Bibliography for Tracing French Noble Families

 Vol. 3, M-Z.

 This is a recent and welcomed addition to essential tools for researching French noble families.
 In this work you will find an index to published and manuscript proofs of nobility, which are rich in genealogical information.
 The introductory material is particularly worthwhile reading as it explains how one became a noble in France, what positions were ennobling, how nobility could be lost, and the rules for proving nobility in order to enter prestigious social institutions.
 It is organized by surname and then seigneurie or province.
 Titles of documents, their date, and location are given for the families listed.
 Lastly, the blazon of arms, if known, are provided.
 This reference work should be added to any major genealogical collection with a French interest.
 More information about this publication, including how to order it, can be found at the Mémoire et Document web site.
-At this web site you will also see that this book is now available on CD-ROM.
+At this web site you will also see that this book is now available on CD.

 Gérard, Jean-Philippe.
 Répertiore des ressources généalogique et héraldiques du Départment des manuscrits del a Bibliothèque nationale de France.
 Versailles: Mémoire & Documents, 2003.